jonnor/finito/README.md

 Milestones
 -----------
+* 0.0.1: Simple statemachines can be defined, execute as C/C++ on microcontroller and as JavaScript in browser
-0.0.1: Statemachines for C/C++ can defined by .json, execute and be introspected 0.1.0: One can create components for MicroFlo using Finito
+* 0.1.0: One can create components for MicroFlo using Finito

 License
 --------